qzj2333/MovingTexture/code/README.txt

    choose, move the txt file to data/____(global or local)
 Load:
 set loadMat = True and location = "global" or "local"
-* if file that tring to load does not exist, program will throw some IO error exception
+* if file that tring to load does not exist, program will throw IO error exception

 About key-press:
 S: print & save to file: "shape".txt